Regal Heights: European Settlements

 In the 1850s, the old Indian path at the base of the hill was widened and called Davenport Road, after the village of Davenport, which was established near Davenport Road and Symington Avenue—west of today's Regal Heights neighbourhood.
 Although originally improved by the colonial government, for many years during the 19th century the road was privately owned and people using it had to pay tolls.
 The 1830s cottage of the toll keeper at Bathurst Street and Davenport Road survives and is located in a park at the northwest corner of the intersection.

 Travel on Davenport Road was not easy in the 19th century.
 A grandson of Bull described the road as "an epic of mud."
 Davenport Hill was a challenge as well.
 Locals used to observe that horses tired from pulling wagons along muddy Davenport Road would drop to the ground at the thought of having to pull a load up the hill.

 By the 1890s, the Bull family sold off the farm at Dufferin and St. Clair so that the land could be developed as city lots.
 Roads were surveyed and schools built following 1910, however the widespread construction of homes did not occur until the 1920s.

 Between 1900 and 1914, the land northwest of Regal Heights was developed by British immigrants who would buy property and build temporary shelters for their families before constructing their homes.
 This area was known as the shacklands.
-Judi Coburn has written The Shacklands (Toronto: Sumach Press, 1998), about the life of girl growing up in the neighbourhood.
+Judi Coburn has written The Shacklands (Toronto: Sumach Press, 1998), about the life of a girl growing up in the neighbourhood.